RachaelMahon/sentencing_capstone/capstone_report_template.md

 ### Improvement

 As said above, I think the use of dictionaries is unsatisfactory and for an improvement, I would like to seek out other datasets that might be supplementary to this one.
 Perhaps around the locations of the courts from large cities, the mean household income in the city of the court, the percentage of school finishers or NEET defendants in the city of the court (ie not in education, employment or training) or any other relevant datasets.

 I'd also like to explore the problem from a classification point of view perhaps predicting the category of crime or otherwise.

+Furthermore, I should have removed the outliers on reflection and narrowed the topic of the report to relate to offences excluding murder or other custodial life sentences.

 In this section, you will need to provide discussion as to how one aspect of the implementation you designed could be improved.
 As an example, consider ways your implementation can be made more general, and what would need to be modified.
 You do not need to make this improvement, but the potential solutions resulting from these changes are considered and compared/contrasted to your current solution.
 Questions to ask yourself when writing this section:
 - _Are there further improvements that could be made on the algorithms or techniques you used in this project?_